nehanakhate/Adidas-Sales-Analysis/README.md

 3. Explore the dashboard using slicers for region, category, and time period.
 4. Refresh data if connected to an external source.

+## 📬 Contact

+For queries or suggestions, feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/neha-nakhate/) .

 ---
 ![image](https://github.com/user-attachments/assets/5d01f50a-c781-4d63-9cc9-3cf756949301)